ropable/foundation_postgres/monitoring.md

 ## Database monitoring

-DB monitoring consists of capturing and recording db event.
-This info helps a DBA to detect, identify and fix potential db performance issues.
+Database monitoring consists of capturing and recording database events.
+This info helps a DBA to detect, identify and fix potential database performance issues.
-Monitoring statistics make it easier for a DBA to monitori the health and performance of DBs.
+Monitoring statistics make it easier for a DBA to monitori the health and performance of databases.
 Several monitoring tools are available.

 ## Database statistics

-Database statistics catalog table store db activity information.
-This information is captured by the **Stats Collector** process, and
+Database statistics catalog table store database activity information.
+This information is captured by the **Stats Collector** process, and includes:
-includes:

 * Current running sessions
 * Running SQL